mikke89/RmlUiDoc/pages/cpp_manual/elements.md

 * The clipping region has been set for the element (if appropriate).
 * The elements background, border and all appropriate decorators have been rendered.

-There is no need to call the base element's `OnRender()` function is you do not wish to.
+There is no need to call the base element's `OnRender()` function if you do not wish to.
 Note that most custom rendering can be accomplished through the use of custom decorators; this is recommended rather than overriding `OnRender()` for reusability.

 ```cpp
 // Called during render after backgrounds, borders, decorators, but before children, are rendered.